paritytech/substrate/primitives/historical-data/README.md

 This covers:
 - linear history driven data, eg. transactional layers for overlay.

-- long term storage with multiple branch, eg. offchain storage.
+Design for this crate is to store history of each item in its own container.

-General design is container where query and update requires global history context.
+Query and update actions can requires requires a global historical state.

-History is serialize as a per item basis.

-This crates is `no_std` compatible as long as the `std` feature is not enabled.
+This crate is `no_std` compatible as long as the `std` feature is not enabled.

 For more information see <https://crates.io/historical-data>